Help build local AI with no API token caps.

 This is a community bet: enough people want unlimited local AI badly enough to fund the missing pieces together.
 If that is you, Founders is the cleanest way to help.

-v1.8 model lineup
+7-tier model lineup

-The product is organized around simple expectations: Free is useful immediately.
-Pro unlocks the heavier models and advanced workflows.
-The numbers below are the grounded v1.8 shipping story.
+The product is organized around simple expectations: Free is useful immediately with Nano + Lite.
+Pro ($20/mo or $149/yr) adds the other five tiers — Quick, Core, Code, Vision, and Plus 397B.
+The lineup below reflects the current shipping tiers.

 TierPlanBest forDisk / RAMSpeed / note